-Love-A-Bull is an outgrowth of the former Austin American Pit Bull Terrier Meetup Group, which was formed in 2003.
-A social meetup group for owners and dogs to connect and form community, evolved into a group of people who wanted to see change.
+LOVE-A-BULL org is an outgrowth of the former Austin American Pit Bull Terrier Meetup Group, which was formed in 2003.
+A social meetup group for owners and dogs to connect and form a community, evolved into a group of people who wanted to see change.
 Since that time, the organizers recognized that the political climate warranted the need for change.
-As a result, Love-A-Bull achieved 501(c)(3) status in 2008 so that the group could more fully attain its mission and goals.
+As a result, LOVE-A-BULL org achieved 501(c)(3) status in 2008 so that the group could more fully attain its mission and goals.

-The mission of Love-A-Bull is to promote responsible guardianship and improve the image and lives of pit bull type dogs through community support, education, advocacy, and rescue.
+Our mission is to promote responsible guardianship and improve the image and lives of pit bull type dogs through community support, education, advocacy, and rescue.

 - Educating the public about responsible guardianship of pit bull type dogs;

 - Promoting and reviving the positive image of the All-American dog that once was the pit bull;

 - Dispelling the many urban myths that have developed regarding pit bull type dogs;

 - Fighting against Breed-Discriminatory Legislation (BDL) targeting pit bull type dogs;

 - Promoting and supporting the spaying and neutering of pit bull type dogs;

 - Providing training and support to the families of pit bull type dogs;